rajjejosefsson/css-prop-utils/README.md

 word-wrap
 ```

-## For Developing 👨‍💻
+## Develop 👨‍💻

-The CSS is generated from the following file:
+The CSS gets generated from `scripts/propertiesList.json`
-`scripts/propertiesList.json`

-later on is the css scrapped from desired webpage,
-and with the help of a customized *query selector*
+The css gets scrapped from desired webpage with the help of a *query selector*

-Examples:
+Example:

 ```json
 {